What Size Truck Do I Need To Pull A Travel Trailer?

 The Ford Super Duty F-250 departs from the Eco Boost engineering with a powerful diesel engine.

 This dramatically increases the maximum towing capacity and maximum payload.
-Though, as you can imagine, it also increases the price.
+Though, as you can imagine, it also raises the price.

 There is more than enough power here to pull most travel trailers as well as fifth-wheel trailers.